eherra/tdd/part6/GameOfLifeCLI/README.md

 where
-- ´-t´ = test, if used, uses the files from ´patterns´ folder
+- `-t` = test, if used, uses the files from `patterns` folder
-- ´-it´ = iterations followed by amount
+- `-it` = iterations followed by amount
-- ´-f´ = file, followed by file path.
-If used togethor with -t flag, use files u can find from ´patterns´ folder.
+- `-f` = file, followed by file path.
+If used togethor with -t flag, use files u can find from `patterns` folder.
 Otherwise provide full file path
-- ´-gs´ = gridSize. if not used, default 30
+- `-gs` = gridSize. if not used, default 30

 Console print: